Hyperthyroidism

 Your thyroid is a butterfly-shaped gland located at the front of your neck.
 It releases hormones, mainly thyroxine (T4) and triiodothyronine (T3), that control how your body uses energy.
 These hormones affect almost everything: metabolism, mood, temperature, and even your heartbeat.

 In hyperthyroidism, the thyroid produces too much of these hormones.
 This speeds up many body processes, which can make you feel unusually energetic, anxious, or tired in quick cycles.
-Over time, the excess activity can put strain on your heart, muscles, and metabolism.

 The opposite condition, Hypothyroidism, occurs when the thyroid produces too little hormone, slowing down the body’s systems instead.
-One of the most common causes of hypothyroidism is Hashimoto's disease, an autoimmune condition in which the immune system gradually attacks the thyroid gland.

 Maintaining the right thyroid hormone balance is key to steady energy, focus, and long-term well-being.